veracode/Veracode-Community-Projects/README.md

 * [Bamboo/Jira](https://github.com/buildcom/VeracodeAtlassianPlugin) ([Buildcom](https://github.com/buildcom/)) - provides a pair of simple plugins for upload and results handling from within Bamboo, and a lightweight script to create Jira issues

+* [CircleCI](https://github.com/unregistered436/veracode-integrations/tree/master/shell-script) ([Unregistered436](https://github.com/unregistered436)) - Veracode Upload and Scan Shell Script, originally written for CircleCI but can be used for any build system that can run a shell script in bash.

 * [ConcourseCI, Gitlab, Travis](https://github.com/ctcampbell/veracode-ci-examples) ([Ctcampbell](https://github.com/ctcampbell)) - Example configurations for integrating Veracode scanning in various continuous integration systems.

 * [Dynamic Scan and Wait for Result](https://github.com/christyson/dynamic-scan-and-wait-for-result) ([Christyson](https://github.com/christyson/)) - Extends the Java API Wrapper to provide "break the build" style scanning.
 Includes instructions on how to integrate this workflow into Jenkins.